 Rivet rear spar assembly and rudder horn

-While letting the primer dry, I worked on finishing the Vertical Stabilizer.
+While letting the primer cure, I worked on finishing the Vertical Stabilizer.
 See that section in the blog.

 Once the primer was dry, I clecoed the assembly together in preparation for riveting.
 Started with the reinforcement plates and K-1000-6 nutplates.
 Took me a second due to confusion about the fact that the kit contains both K-1000-6 nutplates and K-1000-06.
 The extra zero makes a difference!